monkeyDluffy6017/higress/plugins/wasm-go/extensions/ai-llm-router/README_EN.md

 - Only effective for requests with `Content-Type: application/json` and supported protocols.
 - To protect sensitive data, code blocks are stripped and the analyzer input is truncated to `maxInputBytes`.
 - Analyzer currently supports DNS service-source only.
 For HTTPS, use a domain as `serviceDomain` to satisfy certificate/SNI; if you must connect to an IP directly, use HTTP or bind a domain to that IP.
- - When `labels` are customized and `promptTemplate` is not provided, the plugin auto-generates a minimal default prompt listing the labels.
+- When `labels` are customized and `promptTemplate` is not provided, the plugin auto-generates a minimal default prompt listing `analysisLabels`.
 If you need label definitions/descriptions, provide your own `promptTemplate` explicitly.

 When `serviceDomain` is an IP
 - You can set `serviceDomain` to an IP address.
 It will be used as the request Host (`:authority`) and SNI in TLS by default.